cysouw/diathesis/text/c10_participle.md

 ## Diathesis with promotion to subject {#sec:participles-promotion-to-subject}

+#### Opiniatives {.unnumbered}

-The four German verbs *wissen* 'to know', *glauben* 'to believe', *sehen* 'to see' and *finden* 'to find' (and apparently only those four) allow for a construction with a participle reminiscent of the Latin *accusativus cum participio* construction.
-These constructions describe a subjective opinion of the nominative subject about the veracity of the participle and such diatheses will consequently be called ~~opiniative~~ here.
+The four German verbs *wissen* 'to know', *glauben* 'to believe', *sehen* 'to see' and *finden* 'to find' (and apparently only those four) allow for a construction with a participle, reminiscent of the Latin *accusativus cum participio* construction.
+These constructions describe an opinion of the nominative subject about the veracity of the predicate expressed as a participle.
+Consequently, such diatheses will be called ~~opiniative~~ here.
 This opinion is marked as either more certain (*wissen, finden*) or less certain (*glauben, sehen*).
 These constructions can be syntactically identified by the possibility to form an alternate expression with a *dass* finite complement clause [@next].

 ::: ex
 a.
 Sie glaubt ihn eingeschlafen. \